skilesare/immortality/a_new_constitution/contract.md

 ```

 The actual technical implementation is not as important as the spirit of increasing public transparency.
-Using a verifiable  and historically accurate public ledger will help a supersociety prove its execution to any future super intelligence.
+Using a verifiable  and historically accurate public ledger will help a supersociety prove its execution to any future superintelligence.

 <div style='display:none;' markdown="1">
 \newpage